-- Engaging BIPOC and female artists in positions of leadership—as stage directors, conductors, and designers—for each season.
+- Engaging BIPOC and female artists in no less than 50% of the artistic leadership positions—as stage directors, conductors, and designers—each season.

-- Recruiting and establishing a board of directors that is no less than 51% women and/or BIPOC members by the 2024 season.
+- Maintaining a board of directors that is no less than 50% women and/or BIPOC members.

-- Providing 300 free student tickets to dress rehearsals of each production, as well as holding 25 seats for $15 student rush tickets at each performance.
+- Providing 300 free student tickets to dress rehearsals of each production, as well as 25 seats sold for $15 to students at each performance.

-- Ensuring that the singers performing on stage accurately reflect the world in which we live.
+- Ensuring that the artists performing in our productions accurately reflect the world in which we live.

 Founder/General and Artistic Director

 When Christopher Mattaliano was in the seventh grade, there was a Spanish teacher whom he found particularly frightening.
 So he switched to band class where he played the French horn, which developed into a deep love for creating music with others, which then led to discovering opera, which led eventually to a very rewarding career as an opera director.